yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_rest.rst

       |parameters|

       accountName : :type:`string`, :required:`required`
-         Indicates which account you are connecting for authentication. username : :type:`string`, :required:`required`
+         Indicates which account you are connecting to. username : :type:`string`, :required:`required`
          Unique identifier for user or device.